Tamas-Gavlider/The-Hunger-Gamers/README.md

   ### Full Testing

   I performed the following testing using a number of browsers (google chrome, safari, mozilla firefox,edge) and devices (Macbook Pro 15 inch, iMac 21.5 inch, iPhone 11, iPhone 6s and a 15 inch Dell laptop).<br>
-  I also went through each page using google chrome developer tools to ensure that they responsive on all different screen sizes.<br>
+  I also used Google Chrome Developer Tools to ensure that each page is responsive on different screen sizes.<br>
   [Tested screens](/docs/testing/tested-screens.png)<br>
   Links:
   1. Test each link on the index page.
-Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.
+Each link worked as expected, and any links leading to external pages opened correctly in a separate browser tab.
   1. Test each link on the menu page.
-Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.
+Each link worked as expected, and any links leading to external pages opened correctly in a separate browser tab.
   1. Test each link on the events page.
-Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.
+Each link worked as expected, and any links leading to external pages opened correctly in a separate browser tab.
   1. Test each link on the registration page.
-Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.<br>
+Each link worked as expected, and any links leading to external pages opened correctly in a separate browser tab.<br>

 Registration form:
   1. The form worked as expected.
 Form could not be submitted without filling in the <em>First Name</em>,<em>Email</em> and choosing one of the radio buttons.
 If any of the field is not filled out/radio button not checked, the form directs the user to fill the empty field/select radio button.<br>